Angoulême station

-Angoulême is a railway station located in Angoulême, Charente, south-western France.
+Angoulême station (French: Gare d'Angoulême) is a railway station located in Angoulême, Charente, south-western France.
 The station was opened in 1852 and is located on the Paris–Bordeaux railway, Saintes-Angoulême railway and Limoges-Angoulême railway.
 The train services are operated by SNCF.

 The station building is part of the former Collège Royal de la Marine, as testified by an enamel plaque in the booking hall.

 Train services

 The following services call at Angoulême: